-Networking is on a basic level, simply means people meeting with other people.
-They have never met before or enjoy meeting with again from time-to-time.
+Networking is on a basic level, simply means people meeting with other like minded people.
+People they have never met before and/or enjoy meeting the same people again from time-to-time.

 Do keep in mind, 100% of the information you read and review below dates back to 1987 – 2002 and must of this Applied Knowledge was founded and mastered by Mr. Hawkins.
-Year before he showed others.
+Year before he showed and mentored other professionals.

 Business professionals visit other Networking Socials that are held from time-to-time.
-Mainly to find leads for their business.
+Mainly to find leads, prospects and/or vendors for their business.